-Here’s a selective guide to websites, publications, organizations, events, and other resources for songwriters—compiled as a companion to the book The Complete Singer-Songwriter and continuously updated.
+Here’s a selective guide to publications, organizations, websites, camps, contests, and other resources for songwriters—compiled as a companion to the book The Complete Singer-Songwriter and continuously updated.
 Feel free to submit corrections and suggestions.

 Craft and Creativity